abx1709/ACM_Task_Aadarsh_P_P/Task1-BitManipulation/190. Reverse Bits/Explanation.md

 ### Looping Through Bits

-A `for` loop runs 32 times to process each bit of `n`.
+A `for` loop runs 32 times to process each bit of `n`, from LSB to MSB.
 In each iteration, the current result (`res`) is shifted left by one bit to make space for the next bit.

 ### Extracting and Shifting Bits